Aliases for DHCR7 Gene

 GeneCards Summary for DHCR7 Gene

 DHCR7 (7-Dehydrocholesterol Reductase) is a Protein Coding gene.
 Diseases associated with DHCR7 include Smith-Lemli-Opitz Syndrome and Holoprosencephaly.
-Among its related pathways are cholesterol biosynthesis I and Regulation of cholesterol biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include oxidoreductase activity, acting on the CH-CH group of donors, NAD or NADP as acceptor and 7-dehydrocholesterol reductase activity.
-An important paralog of this gene is TM7SF2.
+Among its related pathways are cholesterol biosynthesis III (via desmosterol) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity, acting on the CH-CH group of donors, NAD or NADP as acceptor and 7-dehydrocholesterol reductase activity.
+An important paralog of this gene is LBR.

 Production of cholesterol by reduction of C7-C8 double bond of 7-dehydrocholesterol (7-DHC).